-Last year I was invited by a local Mom-blogger to attend an early screening of A Bad Moms Christmas.
+A couple of years ago I was invited by a local Mom-blogger to attend an early screening of A Bad Moms Christmas.
 Three under-appreciated and over-burdened moms, feeling tormented by the pressures being put on them to stage the perfect holiday, rebel against the unrealistic expectations of Christmas.

 Let’s just say I was inspired.

 Being a Bad Mom means saying no to the Pinterest-perfect, all-the-boxes-checked kind of Christmas.
 It doesn’t mean you don’t care or take pride in creating a memorable holiday for the ones you love.
 It simply means identifying what is most important to your family, and eliminating the superfluous rest of it in the name of peace on earth.